Module 5 Quick Field Guide

 Segment Planning Checklist

 - Map the full site and divide into segments of 12 to 15 minutes each.
-Segments up to 20 minutes are permitted, but targeting 12 to 15 minutes gives you buffer for unexpected coverage needs
+That target leaves buffer under the 20-minute ceiling for unexpected coverage needs

 - Verify the total does not exceed 10 segments and 200 minutes.
-A project exceeding these limits requires splitting into multiple fusion jobs, each processed separately
+A larger project splits into multiple fusion jobs, each processed separately

 - Confirm all segments use the same device model.
-L2 Pro, K2, and K1 segments cannot be mixed in a single fusion job.
-If the project requires multiple device models, each model is its own fusion job and the results are registered manually afterward
+L2 Pro and K2 segments cannot be mixed in a single fusion job.
+If the project requires both, each model is its own fusion job, registered together afterward

-- Plan overlap zones of 65 to 100 ft (20 to 30 m), not exactly 50 ft.
-The 50 ft (15 m) figure is the minimum.
-Planning to that minimum leaves no room for field adjustment
+- Plan overlap zones of 65 to 100 ft (20 to 30 m).
+The 50 ft (15 m) figure is the minimum; planning to it leaves no room for field adjustment

 - Identify control point locations in each overlap zone before the scan.
-Know exactly where you will stand for the shared marks in both segments
+Know exactly where the device will sit for the shared marks in both segments

 - Plan a fallback for RTK segments.
-Even on RTK-planned projects, identify physical control point locations at each segment break in case RTK fails to achieve Fixed status
+Identify physical control point locations at each segment break in case RTK fails to reach Fixed status

 Field Collection Procedure

 - Each segment is a fully independent scan session.
 Initialize, scan, and end each segment completely before starting the next.
-Do not attempt to bridge segments mid-scan
+Do not bridge segments mid-scan

 - Cover the unique area of the segment fully before entering the overlap zone.
 Scan the overlap zone at the end of the segment, not the beginning

-- Place physical XGRIDS sticker targets at each control point location before scanning begins
+- Mark each planned control point location with a clear floor marker before scanning begins

-- In Segment 2, return to the same marker and replicate your position within 4 in (10 cm) and orientation within 10 degrees of the Segment 1 take.
-This is a field best practice that produces the most reliable fusion results
+- If segments are collected separately, return to the same marker and replicate device position within 4 in (10 cm) and orientation within 10 degrees of the first take

 - Use the same point name in both segments, exactly, including case.
-A name mismatch causes the control point to be silently discarded in processing
+A name mismatch silently discards the point in processing.
+Never reuse a name for a different physical location

 Processing Reference